-The Mind Association offers two kinds of grant to support those wishing to organize philosophy conferences in the UK and Ireland:
+The Mind Association offers grants of up to £600 to support philosophy conferences and workshops in the UK and Ireland.
+This includes online events.

 Early applications will be welcomed.
 Late applications will be rejected.
 Ex post facto applications after the award decision date will be rejected.
 All grant awards are conditional on the presentation of satisfactory conference reports and accounts.

 Prudent use of conference-grant funds is encouraged, as it enables the Mind Association to fund more events in total.
 We expect organisers not to claim more of the award than they actually need, and ask that they return to us any funds that turn out to be surplus.